pallets/flask/docs/patterns/mongokit.rst

 This pattern shows how to use MongoKit, a document mapper library, to integrate with MongoDB.

-This pattern requires an running MongoDB server and the MongoKit library installed.
+This pattern requires a running MongoDB server and the MongoKit library installed.

 There are two very common ways to use MongoKit.
 I will outline each of them